songair/songair.github.io/_posts/2021-11-20-audit-logs.md

   operation.
 The user information may contain: the first name, last name, email, department, organization unit, employee ID, etc.

-We can eventually go further by adding more metadata to faciliate the search.
-Making the description more human readable etc. But I believe that these are not requirements, but enhancements to make the feature more usable.
+We can eventually go further by adding more metadata to faciliate the search, making the description more human readable, etc. But I believe that these are not requirements, but enhancements to make the feature more usable.

 Then on the business side, there are other also some requirements: